 Step Two: Prepare Dipping Bowl

 The only thing better than oily food, is oily food dipped in more oil.
 Although we shared the large broth pot as a group, we each received our own dipping bowl.
 I filled mine with garlic, green onions, and oyster sauce.
-We then squeezed the provided packets of oil into each of our bowls.
+We then squeezed the packets of oil into each of our bowls and mixed them all together.
 After a few minutes, the oil absorbs the flavors of the other ingredients, creating a custom-made tastiness for the food to come.

 Step Three: Select Skewers

-Next up in our Sichuan hot pot adventure is selecting skewers.
-Each person grabs a metal tray and collects the food that they want to cook and eat.
+Next up, each person grabs a metal tray and collects the food that they want to cook and eat.
 There were two fridges of vegetables and two of meats.
 Josh and I went with sliced potatoes, broccoli, lamb sausage, imitation crab, mushrooms, pumpkin, pork wrapped mushroom sprouts, and Not Bacon (it looked and tasted like bacon, but the server insisted that it was not bacon).

 Each adult ordered a bottle of beer and bowl of rice (then seconds).
 We also had our dipping dishes that we prepared earlier and a cup of tea.
 Our tray (pictured above) was enough food for Josh and I along with two bowls of rice each.
 Next time, however, I think we will reduce the amount of rice and instead collect 10-25% more sticks of food.